 CASA 2100 determines whether today’s agricultural areas will remain suitable for growth of high yielding crops or will no longer maintain present production levels under scenarios of global warming.
 Predictions are based on estimation of actual plant production and water requirements from the peer-reviewed CASA simulation model.

-How Will Natural Disasters Affect Your Supply Chain?
+How Will Climate Change Affect Your Farm Land?

 Drought and Warming Scenarios